dgmulei/obi-slv2/docs/00-llm-context.md

 3. Have you confirmed success of EACH step before proceeding?
 4. Are you about to modify a critical component?
 5. Will your changes affect package structure?
+6. Have you validated context persistence?
+7. Have you considered calibration impacts?

 ## High-Risk LLM Behaviors to Avoid